jolantis/digitalocean-droplet-install-guide/readme.md

 ```
 127.0.0.1   localhost.localdomain   localhost
-127.0.1.1   hostname.example.com    hostname/do-droplet-name
+127.0.1.1   hostname.mysite.com    hostname/do-droplet-name
-ip-address/do-droplet-ip   hostname.example.com   hostname/do-droplet-name
+ip-address/do-droplet-ip   hostname.mysite.com   hostname/do-droplet-name
 ```

+- examples of hostname.mysite.com are: `studiodumbar.com`, `stage.studiodumbar.com`, etc.
 - to get hostname/do-droplet-name, type: `hostname`, and…
 - to get ip-address/do-droplet-ip, type: `hostname -I`
-- now restart hostname: `service hostname restart`
-- when the domain is `test.example.com`, the hostname/do-droplet-name `carrot`, and the ip-address/do-droplet-ip `177.55.162.226`, the configuration should look like this:
+- when the hostname.mysite.com is `stage.mysite.com`, the hostname/do-droplet-name `carrot`, and the ip-address/do-droplet-ip `177.55.162.226`, the configuration should look like this:

 ```
 127.0.0.1   localhost.localdomain   localhost
-127.0.1.1   test.example.com   carrot
+127.0.1.1   stage.mysite.com   carrot
-177.55.162.226   test.example.com   carrot
+177.55.162.226   stage.mysite.com   carrot
 ```

+Now restart hostname: `service hostname restart`

 **More infromation**

-- When you use multiple domains (e.g. `example.com`, `my.example.com` or `another-example.com`) on the same DigitalOcean droplet, then please let me now _how to configure to send from multiple domains_?
+- When you use multiple domains (e.g. `mysite.com`, `my.mysite.com` or `another-mysite.com`) on the same DigitalOcean droplet, then please let me now _how to configure to send from multiple domains_?
 - Read more about [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md)
-- To apply the new host name without rebooting the system type: `hostname example.com`, and then then check if the correct FQDN is set: `hostname -f`
+- To apply the new host name without rebooting the system type: `hostname mysite.com`, and then then check if the correct FQDN is set: `hostname -f`

 ## Configure Nginx